afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 We're in luck here, since Coveralls has published a [Coveralls Orb](https://circleci.com/orbs/registry/orb/coveralls/coveralls) following the [CircleCI Orb standard](https://circleci.com/docs/2.0/orb-intro/), which makes this plug-and-play.

-But before we can set this up, we'll need to create a new account at [Coveralls](https://coveralls.io/), which is free for individual developers with open source (public) repos.
+But before we can set this up, we'll need to create a new account at [Coveralls](https://coveralls.io/), which is free for individual developers with public (open source) repos.

 # Add the project to Coveralls